selva658/selva658/README.md

 Full-Stack Web Development
 Critical Mention an Onclusive Company      April 2022 - Feb 2024

-As a Full Stack Developer, significant contributions have been made to the development and upkeep of web applications employing Vue.js for the Front-end and Python Flask for the back-end.
+As a Full Stack Developer, I have made significant contributions to the development and upkeep of web applications, employing Vue.js for the front end and Python Flask for the back end.
 Responsibilities encompass,

 - Worked on the development of dynamic and responsive user interfaces using Vue.js, ensuring a seamless and engaging user experience.
 - Utilized Vue.js components to modularize the codebase, promoting reusability and maintainability.